koher/try-swift-2016/slides.md

 }
 ```

 ^ _Results_ provide a more flexible way to handle errors like _optionals_.
 They can be handled lazily.
-So interoperability between them are important.
+So interoperability between them is important.

 ^ Let me show an example.